Friction in Stochastic Inflation: Introduction

 Current cosmological observations favour plateau-like models for the semi-classical regi\-me of inflation.
 When extrapolated outside the observed cosmological window, plateau-models asymptote to a flat and unbounded potential shape in which stochastic inflation has to take place.
 As can be seen in \cref{eq:langevin}, when $V(\phi)$ is exactly constant, the coarse-grained field is only driven by the noise term and one can show that $\ev{\calN} = \infty$.
 The stochastic curvature fluctuation $\zetafw= \calN - \ev{\calN}$ becomes ill-defined and no classical trajectory exists to set a privileged $\Nflat$.
 This reflects the fact that the system is being driven by pure quantum effects.

 In Ref.~\cite{Blachier:2025tcq}, we have proposed a time-reversed approach to deal with these exactly flat and unbounded potentials.
 The main idea is to solve the stochastic inflation backward, from the end of the quantum diffusion regime to the initial state, i.e., imposing from the very beginning that observers have to be in the regions of the universe where inflation ended.
 As detailed in Ref.~\cite{Blachier:2025tcq}, time-reversing stochastic inflation happens to be equivalent to condition, and then to marginalise, the stochastic realisations of \cref{eq:langevin} by their lifetimes $\rv{\Nzero}$, the realisations of $\calN$.
-Combined with the $\delta N$-formalism, this method has allowed us to derive an exact form for the probability distribution $\Pof{\zeta|\phizero}$, which ends up being normalisable with power-law tails $\Pof{\zeta|\phizero} \propto |\zeta|^{-3/2}$.
-Such a distribution does not have any finite moment, which is compatible with the fact that $\ev{\calN} =\infty$ in the forward picture.
+Combined with the $\delta N$-formalism, this method has allowed us to derive, for the first time, an exact form for the probability distribution $\Pof{\zeta|\phizero}$ in semi-infinite flat potentials.
+It is normalisable with power-law tails $\Pof{\zeta|\phizero} \propto |\zeta|^{-3/2}$ and does not have any finite moments.
+This latter property justifies, a posteriori, the problems of the forward formalism in which $\ev{\calN}=\infty$.
 Let us remark that conditioning the stochastic realisations by $\rv{\Nzero}$ avoids specifying the, here ill-defined, reference {\efold} number $\Nflat$ to measure $\zeta$.
 Instead, curvature fluctuations are calculated over all realisations producing the same lifetime, for all lifetimes.
 If we allow ourselves to link the time-reversal approach to the underlying quantum processes from which \cref{eq:langevin} is derived, we are somehow enforcing that curvature fluctuations are only measured once the quantum states have collapsed into an actual amount of expansion given by $\rv{\Nzero}$.
 In the absence of any classical background, this is quite satisfying as local observers have to be defined by some quantum observable and a measurement: the total amount of accelerated expansion.
 In other words, the observed background is now defined as one of its possible quantum realisations.
+Let us stress that, in the exactly flat and unbounded potentials, the time-reverse approach encompasses all stochastic realisations, including the ones in which inflation ends after an infinite amount of e-folds.

 In this work, we solve time-reversed stochastic inflation for a flat semi-infinite potential in presence of a constant friction.
 This corresponds to a non-vanishing first term on the right-hand side of \cref{eq:langevin}, which can be viewed as considering a small linear tilt of the potential.
 As shown below, the constant friction, or drift, term does not alter, at all, the time-reversed quantum diffusion but regularises the probability distribution of the lifetimes: $\ev{\calN}<\infty$.
 Therefore, even if the system does not really have a classical background, a non-vanishing friction permits a comparison of the probability distribution for $\zeta$ obtained between the forward and time-reversed formalism.